BxCppDev/homebrew-bxtap/README.md

 The tap is downloaded from ``https://github.com/BxCppDev/homebrew-bxtap.git`` and installed in the ``${HOME}/linuxbrew/Library/Taps/bxcppdev/homebrew-bxtap`` directory.

-If you want to install a local copy of tap (for example before to push it on the origin GitHub repository), please run:
+If you want to install a local copy of tap (for example before to push it, as a BxCppDev developper, on the origin GitHub repository), please
+run:

 ```sh
 $ brew tap bxcppdev/homebrew-bxtap file:///path/to/your/homebrew-bxtap/local/git/repo